 Strategic Planning for Learning by Design

-At the heart of Surrey Schools is a district-wide shared vision for learning – Learning by Design – where we prepare our learners for a world in which they think creatively and critically, communicate skillfully, and demonstrate care for self and others.
-Developed through continuous engagement at all levels of the district’s work, our strategic plan is one embodiment of this vision.
+At the heart of Surrey Schools is a district-wide shared vision for learning – Learning by Design.
+Our vision states that we prepare our learners for a world in which they think creatively and critically, communicate skillfully, and demonstrate care for self and others.
+Our strategic plan is one embodiment of this vision.

-Through this, we have aligned and refined the Learning by Design vision to be a true anchor for our work.
-Our priority practices form the practical application of Learning by Design in the classroom.
-Our focus on transitions, literacy and numeracy, and well-being provide the evidence that we use to make important decisions about how to employ each of our priority practices in the service of our vision for learning.
+Learning by Design is the lens through which we view the design of our learning environments.
+Building off of our vision, our Priority Practices form the practical application of Learning by Design in the classroom.
+From our Vision to our Priority Practices, we then have a strategic focus on three areas: transitions, literacy and numeracy, and well-being of our students and staff.
+We also continually reflect upon evidence that we use to inform important decisions about how to employ each of our priority practices in the service of student learning.

-It is a broad framework for our district as we move into this new decade of continuing to seek the best ways to implement Learning by Design across the district.
 Developing our strategic plan is an ongoing, collaborative process.
 It is designed to be a framework for the district to build upon year after year, incorporating new knowledge and insights, and giving voice to new perspectives on learning as they emerge.
-All of this is anchored by the learning, structures, and tools that create the environment for student success.
+Our Strategic Plan is our inquiry in process and is on going.

-Throughout this website, you will find a broad description of our strategic plan, and more detailed descriptions of our priority practices, our focus on the evidence we collect about student transitions, literacy and numeracy, and well-being, and steps we are taking to achieve truly inclusive learning in our schools.
+Throughout this website, you will find a broad description of our Strategic Plan, and more detailed descriptions of our Priority Practices, our focus on the evidence we collect about student transitions, literacy and numeracy, and well-being, and the specific steps we are taking to achieve truly inclusive learning in our schools.